 "I… I want to go home!
 Take me home!"
 I grabbed onto his shoulders, hyperventilating.
 "I can't… I don't know… how to…swim."

 He slipped his arm around my back pulling me close.
 "Whoa, calm down.
 Everything's going to be fine.
 I won't let anything happen to you."
 He rubbed my back soothingly.
 I gradually waned off the panic attack, which rarely happen to me.

 He slowly was wading in the water backwards pulling me with him.

 "What a beautiful name."
 Jakob smiled at me.
 "How old are you?"

 "Seventeen… it's almost my birthday.
-Next month, actually" Putting all my trust in Jakob in leading me to safety, I calmed down.
+Next month, actually," Putting all my trust in Jakob to lead me to safety, I calmed down.
 "How old are you?"